alvareztech/alvareztech-web/Content/talks/index.md

 ---
 title: Talks
-description: Some talks, conferences that I participated.
+description: Some talks, codelabs, conferences that I did.
 ---